 These brownies are the bomb, not only taste wise but nutritionally!
 The desserts I actually eat on a daily basis are always just real food.
 Like my carob gingerbread cookie recipe (see it HERE), the ingredients of these brownies are a meal worthy of breakfast.
 I don’t think desserts should be guilty indulgences filled with regret.
 This recipe actually contains only sweet potato as sweetener, so if you are used to sweeter things, opt to include the optional dates/ maple syrup.
 I personally make them without!

 The recipe is sup flexible- don’t be afraid to go with the flow in the kitchen!
 When I run out of coconut cream I just add more coconut oil, or coconut butter; sometimes I add soaked chia seeds and extra avocado.
-If you tolerate eggs you could also add one.
+If you tolerate eggs you could also add an egg yolk (not the whole egg, it’ll be too liquidy).
 I ran out of orange sweet potatoes once so I used one orange and one Japanese sweet potato.
 And of course always swapping the adaptogens and superfoods!
 You can’t really go wrong.
 The only thing you must do is pre-baked the sweet potato!
 By pre-baking the sweet potato you extract all its natural sugars, and if you fail to do this your brownies will honestly be foul.
 After that- get creative!
 Especially with the toppings.
 Some of my favourite combos are:

 coconut butter in the brownies and coconut butter swirl on top

 using hazelnut butter in the brownies and topping it with toasted hazelnuts and a drizzle of homemade chocolate

 using half cashew butter and topping it with a drizzle of coconut butter

 using peanut butter and topping it with a peanut butter swirl

 using almond butter and toping it with roasted macadamias and sea salt